19hours/sg-statutes/Acts/State Courts Act.md

 10\.—(1) The President may, on the recommendation of the Chief Justice, appoint any fit and proper person to be a Magistrate or a Coroner.

-(2) No person shall be appointed to be or to act as a Magistrate or a Coroner unless he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act (Cap.
-161).
+(2) No person shall be appointed to be or to act as a Magistrate or a Coroner unless he has been for not less than one year a qualified person as defined in section 2 of the Legal Profession Act.

 ### Justices of the Peace